griffithlab/pVACtools/docs/index.rst

 This is a hotfix release.
 It fixes the following issues:

-- MHCflurry would previously be called once per pepetide sequence.
-Because a large overhead for MHCflurry is the creation of the model and the model gets created every time MHCflurry is called, this would cause very long runtimes when using this predicition algorithm.
-This version updates the processing to pre-calculcate all the epitopes of an intermediate fasta file and make only one call to MHCflurry for all of them.
+- MHCflurry would previously be called once per peptide sequence.
+Because a large overhead for MHCflurry is the creation of the model and the model gets created every time MHCflurry is called, this would cause very long runtimes when using this prediction algorithm.
+This version updates the processing to pre-calculate all the epitopes of an intermediate fasta file and make only one call to MHCflurry for all of them.
 - This version was updated to set consistent file permissions for all of the output files created by pVACseq, pVACfuse, pVACbind, and pVACvector.